 6. Swim in Lake Bled

-Lake Bled is possibly the most famous landmark in Slovenia, and if you’re fit, it’s actually possible to swim to the emblematic island on the lake!
+Lake Bled is possibly the most famous landmark in Slovenia and should be part of any weekend trip to Slovenia.
+If you’re fit, it’s actually possible to swim to the emblematic island on the lake!
 If you’re not too sure about your stroking skills, you can also pay for a ride on a traditional rowboat on the shore or rent a boat yourself.

 7. Drink wine made from a record-breaking vine